Tovborg/TorchVisionRPS/README.md

 when there's no hand in the rectangle.

 ## Architecture
-The model uses a pretrained *MobileNetV2* model as the backbone, and is then trained on the images collected from the **train.py** file.
-The model is trained using *SGD* as the optimizer, and *CrossEntropyLoss* as the loss function.
+The model uses a pretrained *NASNetMobile* model as the backbone, and is then trained on the images collected from the **train.py** file.
+The model is trained using the *Adam* optimizer, and *CrossEntropyLoss* as the loss function.
 The model is trained for a default of 15 epochs, but you can just give a different argument when running the **train.py** file.

 <img src="images/architecture.png" width="500" alt="architecture for MobileNetV2" />